digitalearthafrica/dea-common/README.md

 # Scripts

-repo dependencies is being managed by [poetry](https://python-poetry.org/)
+This repo dependencies is being managed by [poetry](https://python-poetry.org/)

 Python functions and algorithms developed to assist in analysing DE Africa data (e.g. loading data, plotting, spatial analysis)

-## Howw to build the package
+## How to build the package

 install poetry first.